zabil/GaugeTaikoDocker/README.md

 ## Notes

-* To run taiko inside a docker container the browser always needs to be launched in headless mode
+* To run taiko inside a docker container the browser needs to be launched in headless mode unless you use `xvfb`
     Ex: `openBrowser({headless: true})`

     This project use a env to check if the headless should be true or not.
 Set `headless_chrome` env to true in `headless.properties` file or as a environment variable.